StilNax/astra-glorii-homini_raspberry-pi-pico-cansat/README.md

     except:
         return "ERROR! " + self.msg
 ```
-We must make the GPS data size as small as possible due to the necessity of optimization of the whole module message.
+The GPS data size must be as small as possible due to the necessity of optimization of the whole module message.
-To do that we decided to select from RMC message the data that is crucial to our missions (latitude, longitude, speed over the ground, date or magnetic variation in degrees).
+To do that the data that is crucial to the missions is selected from RMC message (latitude, longitude, speed over the ground, date or magnetic variation in degrees).
 Moreover, this solution will help with transferring the data via LoRa radio module.

 <br />